Cyraphim/Console-Graphics-Interface/README.md

 All functionality will be part of the cgi namespace so that the code is more organized.

+Dont forget to add the lib file next to the EXE if running outside of visual studio.

 # Future plans:

 These are mostly ideas/suggestions, *might* get implemented: